-Dr. Hammond is the author of a chapbook of poetry, Moving House, which won the 2006 Robert Phillips Poetry Chapbook Prize and was published by Texas Review Press in 2007.
-Her poems have appeared in Tar River Poetry, Southern Poetry Review, Calyx, The South Carolina Review, English Journal, storySouth, North Carolina Literary Review, and Literary Mama, among others.
+Lisa Hammond is the author of three chapbooks of poetry, Moving House, Goddess Suite, and Lily Watch.
+Her poems have appeared in Tar River Poetry, Southern Poetry Review, Calyx, Birmingham Poetry Review, The South Carolina Review, English Journal, storySouth, North Carolina Literary Review, and Literary Mama, among others.

 Her writing is grounded in the sometimes haunted landscapes of South Carolina, a setting rich with the flavors of ripe peaches and tomatoes and fresh caught shrimp.
 Her poetry explores the intersections between story, art, history, family, and memory, all in the ordinary objects of her Southern home.
 The scales of a freshly caught fish, the sheen of a pearly button, a sprig of morning glory run wild alongside a bustling city sidewalk all occasion a moment of stillness, a quiet observation of the beauty of the everyday.
 Whether she writes about the remapping of the state line between the two Carolinas, archeological excavations of historic sites along the Pee Dee River, or the migration of purple martins in Lake Murray in summer, poet and novelist Ron Rash has observed that her work “illuminates the small wonders that surround us.”